Leirof/M1-TNO_Detection_Efficiency/docs/classes.block.md

 ## Object methods

-### `unload(self)`
+### `unload()`

 Delete the object and all associated triplets to clear memory.

-**inputs**:
+**inputs**: None
-- `self : Block`: instance of the `block` object you want to unload.

 **Returns**: None

-### `to_dict(self)`
+### `to_dict()`

 Return a dictionary containing all the object informations.
-Useful to save it in a JSON or YAML format.
+Useful to save it in a JSON format.

-**inputs**:
+**inputs**: None
-- `self : Block`: instance of the `block` object you want to get as dictionary.

 **Returns**:

 - `dict`: The containing all the object informations

-### `to_ai_ready(self)`
+### `to_ai_ready(func = None, vel = 4.5, maxTriplet = 8, maxCCD = 36, randomTriplet = True, randomCCD = True, **kwargs)`

 Return a vector that can be used to train the AI.

 **inputs**:

-- `self : Block`: instance of the `block` object you want to get as vector.
-- `func : str = None` (optional): the type of function for which the parameters will be returned.
+- `func : str` (optional): the type of function for which the parameters will be returned.
 Must be `tan` for the double tangent form or `square` for the exponential form.
 You can also precise no function to get both (8 output parameters instead of 4).
-- `vel : float = 4.5`: the volocity for which you want to get the function parameters.
+- `vel : float`: the volocity for which you want to get the function parameters.
 The default value correspond to the need of the original data set of used in this project.
-- `maxTriplet : int = 8` the minimum number of triplet included in the considered blocks.
+- `maxTriplet : int` the minimum number of triplet included in the considered blocks.
 The default value correspond to the need of the original data set of used in this project.
 Be careful: if a considered block contain less triplets than this number, the output vectors will don't have the same dimension, which will lead to errors.
-- `maxCCD : int = 36`the minimum number of CCD included in the considered triplets.
+- `maxCCD : int`the minimum number of CCD included in the considered triplets.
 The default value correspond to the need of the original data set of used in this project.
 Be careful: if a considered triplet contain less CCD than this number, the output vectors will don't have the same dimension, which will lead to errors.
-- `randomTriplet : bool = True` if all blocks doesn't have the same amount of triplet, this parameter allow to select the triplet randomly if it's set to `True`.
+- `randomTriplet : bool` if all blocks doesn't have the same amount of triplet, this parameter allow to select the triplet randomly if it's set to `True`.
 Otherwise, it will take the first ones.
-- - `randomCCD : bool = True` if all triplets doesn't have the same amount of CCD, this parameter allow to select the triplet randomly if it's set to `True`.
+- - `randomCCD : bool` if all triplets doesn't have the same amount of CCD, this parameter allow to select the triplet randomly if it's set to `True`.
 Otherwise, it will take the first ones.

 **Returns**:

 - `ndarray`: A Numpy vector containing the input and the output (4 or 8 last elements of the vector)